umm-maybe/fediautomod/README.md

 # Initial approach
 The approach simply watches a feed for status updates and uses machine learning models to determine whether a status update contains offensive text.
 It has been shown that such models have the unfortunate potential to flag text by members of disadvantaged and marginalized groups at a higher rate, so we use a library called Detoxify that is specifically fine-tuned to remove bias in text toxicity classification when possible.

+When Detoxify returns a score that exceeds a threshold set by the bot operator, the status and its user are reported to the instance moderator.
+Note that this action does not require administrator settings.
+The bot should not be used to automatically remove statuses based upon algorithmic detection; many of the cases which have angered BIPOC and/or LGBTQ+ Mastodon users involve statuses being flagged and removed in error, leading them to feel silenced.
+A human should always make the decision whether to take action regarding a report.

 # TODO

+* negative keyword search for always-problematic slurs
 * optional Perspective API fallback for Asian language support
 * image classification models for NSFW and gore detection
 * call to support network for victims of identity attack??

-When any of the above methods returns a score that exceeds a threshold set by the bot operator, the status and its user are reported to the instance moderator.
-Note that this action does not require administrator settings.
-The bot should not be used to automatically remove statuses based upon algorithmic detection; many of the cases which have angered BIPOC and/or LGBTQ+ Mastodon users involve statuses being flagged and removed in error, leading them to feel silenced.
-A human should always make the decision whether to take action regarding a report.

 This raises the issue of potentially multiple copies of this bot issuing essentially identical automated reports regarding the same status.
 It's not clear how to prevent that possibility; maybe there's some way the bot could coordinate with other copies of itself by posting a status update indicating when it has reported something (with content warning on the original status) and some sort of code or tag identifying it as an automod bot.